 The 55 records also provided enough information for an exploratory factor analysis, since this analysis has the same data requirements as the previous model.
-A factor analysis was attempted using principal components extraction and varimax rotation, and a reasonable three factor solution was produced by this analysis, although it did not discriminate particularly well on the input variables between clusters.
+A factor analysis was attempted using principal components extraction and varimax rotation, and a reasonable three factor solution was produced by this analysis.